APSU - Marks Building, Clarksville, TN 37040

 High School classes are taught by high school teachers and only include high school students.
 College courses are taught by college professors and will have college students in them.

-Can I get an Honors/Distinguished Honors diploma?
+Can I get an Honors/Highest Honors diploma?

 Will we participate in Academic Awards Banquets?